hbp-unibi/cinder/README.md

 include_directories(${CINDER_INCLUDE_DIRS})
 ```

-If possible, you should use the `-ffast-math` compiler flag for a considerable
+If possible, you should use the `-ffast-math -fno-finite-math-only` compiler
-performance boost.
-Also note that with disabled optimisation (`-O0`) Cinder is
+flags for a considerable performance boost.
+Also note that with disabled
-unusably slow.
-Enabling optimisation will give you a 100 to 1000 times speedup.
+optimisation (`-O0`) Cinder is unusably slow.
+Enabling optimisation will give
+you a 100 to 1000 times speedup.

 Note that _Cinder_ allows you to use either single or double precision floating
 point numbers by setting the `CINDER_REAL_WIDTH` macro to either "4" or "8".